American Association (2011-Present)

 A year later, the Goldeyes continued to draw in record numbers.
 The Goldeyes once again reached the Northern League Championship Series and became the first team in league history to eclipse 300,000 regular season fans.
 Winnipeg averaged 6,200 fans per game, which outdrew 13 of the 30 teams at the Triple-A level.
 Along the way, the Goldeyes welcomed the one-millionth regular season fan at their downtown home, with Rory Newton receiving the honours on August 8th versus Joliet.
 Single-game attendance topped 7,000 on several occasions, including a new ballpark record of 7,056 on September 19th during Game Two of the Northern League Championship Series.
 Andrew Collier was named Northern League Executive of the Year.

 Shaw Park underwent a facelift for 2003, adding more than 1,200 additional box seats, six Skysuites, six new concession stands, a mother’s lounge, patio deck, grass berm, and a full-service restaurant.
 Fans once again supported their hometown team in record numbers, exceeding 300,000 fans and cheering on the Goldeyes to another appearance in the Northern League Championship Series.
-The Goldeyes went on to capture the Northern League’s inaugural Organization of the Year Award, and became the first independent team ever to average more than 7,000 fans per game (7,161).
+The Goldeyes won the Northern League’s inaugural Organization of the Year Award, and became the first independent team ever to average more than 7,000 fans per game (7,161).

 The Goldeyes surpassed 7,000 fans per game for a second straight year in 2004, averaging 7,027 per opening.
 A total of 323,241 fans took in a Goldeyes game, while Andrew Collier was honoured as the Northern League’s Executive of the Year for a second time in three seasons.
 That same year, left-handers Bobby Madritsch and George Sherill both made their Major League debuts for the Seattle Mariners.
 The two pitchers had been teammates in Winnipeg just two years prior.

 Although the Goldeyes posted their first sub-.500 record in team history in 2005, fans continued to show their loyal support.
-The Goldeyes averaged 6,867 fans per game, and totaled 322,758 for the year—topping the 300,000 marker for a fourth consecutive season.
+The Goldeyes averaged 6,867 fans per game, and totaled 322,758 for the year—topping the 300,000 mark for a fourth consecutive season.
 This included a crowd of 8,668 on August 29th versus Lincoln, shattering the stadium’s previous record of 7,930 set just 19 days earlier against Calgary.
 Along the way, three Goldeyes’ pitchers had their contracts purchased by Major League organizations—the most in team history mid-season—while Brian Myrow made his Major League debut with the Los Angeles Dodgers that September.
 Just three years after welcoming the one-millionth fan to a regular season game at Shaw Park, the Goldeyes’ celebrated their two-millionth on August 25th versus Fargo-Moorhead.

 In 2006, Rick Forney took over as the third manager in team history and remains in that role today.
 Forney already had nine years of experience in the organization as either a pitcher or pitching coach.
 After a two-year absence, Forney led the Goldeyes back to the postseason.
 In the opening round, the Goldeyes pushed eventual champion Fargo-Moorhead to the brink of elimination as the RedHawks won the series in the bottom of the ninth inning in the decisive fifth game.
 Eight Goldeyes represented the team at the Northern League All-Star Game, while three more were named Postseason All-Stars.
 A total of five players were sold to Major League organizations, the most in one calendar year since 2001.
 At the gate, the Goldeyes welcomed 312,213 fans, reaching 300,000-plus for a fifth year in a row.
 The team earned its second Northern League Organization of the Year Award, while Collier was named Executive of the Year for a third time in the last five.

-Like the previous season, the Goldeyes pushed the eventual 2007 champions to the brink of elimination in the postseason.
+Like the previous season, the Goldeyes pushed the eventual 2007 Northern League champions to the brink of elimination in the postseason.
 This time, the Goldeyes battled the Gary SouthShore RailCats to a winner-take-all Game Five in the opening round.
 The Goldeyes ranked in the top-20 in all of minor league baseball (affiliated and independent), drawing an average attendance of 6,542.
 Six Goldeyes made the Northern League All-Star Game, and three more were named Postseason All-Stars.
 Collier earned Executive of the Year honours for a fourth time in six seasons.

 The Goldeyes hosted their second Northern League All-Star Game in 2008.
 It was the team’s 10th year at Shaw Park and 15th overall in the Northern League.
 Between the skills competition and All-Star Game itself, better than 12,000 fans witnessed the two-day festivities.
 11 Goldeyes were represented in their home park during the All-Star Game.
 The Goldeyes reached the postseason for a 13th time in their 15-year history, and led all of independent baseball (58 teams) in average attendance for a ninth consecutive season (6,464).
 Three Goldeyes earned Postseason All-Star honours, and the team was named Northern League Organization of the Year for a third time.